wendyverdonk93/docs/content/tools/multisafepay-test-environment/multisafepay-test-environment.md

 ---
-title: "MultiSafepay Test Environment"
+title: "MultiSafepay test account"
 weight: 71
-meta_title: "MultiSafepay Test Environment - MultiSafepay Docs"
+meta_title: "MultiSafepay test account - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: '.'
 aliases: